 Guidelines for Alice Zawadzki Land Conservation Fund

 The Alice Zawadzki Land Conservation Fund supports activities that are in keeping with the NCNPS mission to promote the enjoyment and conservation of North Carolina’s native plants and their habitats through education, protection, cultivation, and advocacy.
-All applications for the Alice Zawadzki Land Conservation Fund must be received by the last day of June.
-Notification will be made to applicants by September 1st of each year.

 Land Conservation projects shall be considered in their broadest sense.
 Eligible activites may include, but are not limited to:

 - land purchase, particularly where a matching funding source is available;